Ecommerce Credit Card Processing Web Header

 Payment processor.
 Sends the transaction details to the relevant credit card network and awaits approval for money to be moved from the customer’s bank to the merchant’s account.

-- The issuing bank will either approve or decline the transaction.
-If approved, the payment processor notifies the issuing bank to send funds to the merchant’s acquiring bank.
+4. The issuing bank will either approve or decline the transaction.
+If approved, the payment processor sends the approval to the merchant, and then the transaction details are batched for settlement, initiating the transfer of funds from the issuing bank (via the card network) to the merchant’s acquiring bank.

 There are a variety of hidden fees involved with credit card processing, depending on whether your small business has a merchant account or uses a third-party payment processor.
 Fees are charged either as a flat rate or as a percentage, depending on the nature of the fees.